spacetelescope/jwst/docs/jwst/residual_fringe/main.rst

   - a data model (IFUImageModel) containing a 2-D IFU image

-  - an association table (in json format) containing a list of input files
+  - an association table (in json format) containing a single input file

 Assumptions